Qurratu-Aini/AINI-Cyptography/Labworks/LABWORK 3/README.md

 1.Receive the file rahsia.txt from Akmal.

-2.Decrypt it using your private key:
+2.Decrypt it using your public key:

 ```bash
 openssl pkeyutl -decrypt  -inkey private_key.pem -in rahsia.enc -out rahsia_decrypted.txt